jphmrst/PLC/src/plfa/fp/Basics.lagda.md

 or False t = t
 ```

+It is useful for us to see how we can define the boolean type and its
+basic operations.
+But in later chapters, we will use the boolean type
+defined in Agda's standard library rather than defining them
+ourselves.
+So at the start of these files, you will often see the
+declaration

+    open import Data.Bool

 #### Exercise `nand` (practice) {#nand}

 Define the following function to represent the `nand` logic operator,